-I was sitting in the Airbnb I rented in the Netherlands searching for a one-way flight to Ukraine to go visit a good friend of mine.
+It all started in September 2017 when I was traveling through the Netherlands and searching for a one-way flight to Ukraine to go visit a good friend of mine.

-I kept switching dates and between the two sites to find the best deal.
+I kept picking different dates and switching between the two sites to find the best deal.

-Then it dawned on me, “why can’t I select a range of dates for departure, for example — between tomorrow and 7 days from now”?
+Then it struck me, why can't I just select a range of dates for departure, for example — between tomorrow and 7 days from now?

 That would really make things easier.